adi2907/llm-repo-digest-creator/README.md

 ## Usage

 1. Download `llm_repo_digest.sh`
-2. Place it in any directory containing your source code.
+2. Place it in any directory containing your source code cloned from github.
 Place it in the root folder of the directory
 3. Make it executable and run:
 ```bash
 chmod +x llm_repo_digest.sh